The Massachusetts Lead Paint Removal Tax Credit

 For more information on this program, contact the Department of Revenue.

 Get the Lead Out

-This program provides low cost financing to owners of 1-4 family properties to remove lead paint and reduce the possibilities of lead poisoning among children.
+This program provides low cost financing to owners of 1-4 family properties to remove lead paint.

 The maximum loan amounts are:

 - Single-family $30,000